Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Main Results

 \subsection{Definitions and Assumptions}

-We impose the following assumption on the link function $\sigma(\cdot)$, where a slightly weaker version is justified in \citep{WanLiuJin_23} as the minimal requirement to learn the optimal policy.
-It can be easily verified that the Bradley-Terry model satisfies this assumption. \begin{assumption} The link function $\sigma(\cdot)$ is $L$-smooth with a positive derivative at the origin:
+We impose the following assumption on the link function $\sigma(\cdot)$, satisfied by the BT model.
+A weaker version is justified in \citep{WanLiuJin_23} as the minimal requirement to learn the optimal policy. \begin{assumption} The link function $\sigma(\cdot)$ is $L$-smooth with a positive derivative at the origin.

-\end{assumption} We also require the landscape of the value function and the policy network to be ``regular'', and impose the following standard smoothness assumption in nonconvex optimization~\citep{LiuCheChe_19,BerWanAzi_18,RedKalKum_18} and RL~\citep{ZhaYin_25}.
-Notice that linearly realizable MDPs~\citep{WeiGyoSze_23, LiCheChi_21}, including linear MDPs~\citep{JinYanWan_20}, naturally satisfy this assumption when the policy parameterization $\pi_\vtheta$ is smooth. \begin{assumption} The value function $V(\pi_{\vtheta})$ for the network parameter $\vtheta$ is $L$-smooth on $\sR^d$:
+\end{assumption} We also require the landscape of the value function and the policy network to be ``regular'', and impose the following standard smoothness assumption in nonconvex optimization~\citep{LiuCheChe_19,BerWanAzi_18,RedKalKum_18} and reinforcement learning~\citep{ZhaYin_25}.
+Notice that linearly realizable MDPs~\citep{WeiGyoSze_23, LiCheChi_21}, including linear MDPs~\citep{JinYanWan_20}, naturally satisfy this assumption when the policy parameterization $\pi_\vtheta$ is smooth. \begin{assumption} The value function $V(\pi_{\vtheta})$ for the network parameter $\vtheta$ is $L$-smooth on $\sR^d$.

 \end{assumption} For simplicity, we use $L$ to represent the upper bound of the smoothness constants in both assumptions.
-With the assumption, if the perturbed parameter $\vtheta_t'$ is close to the original parameter $\vtheta_t$, the value function of the two policies will also be close.
-However, in this case, panelists may have difficulty distinguishing the better policy from comparing trajectories with a finite batch size $D$.
-Let $\varsigma(x) = \sigma(x) - 1/2$ be the (preference) {\em deviation} function.
-We define panelist distinguishability as follows: \begin{definition}[Distinguishability] For any RL problem $\gM$ and deviation function $\varsigma(\cdot)$, define the panelist distinguishability $\varepsilon_D^*$ under batch size $D$ to be the maximum constant $\varepsilon$, such that for any two policies $\pi_0$ and $\pi_1$ with $V(\pi_1) - V(\pi_0) \geq \varepsilon$, we have:
+If the perturbed parameter $\vtheta_t'$ is close to the original parameter $\vtheta_t$, the value function of the two policies will also be close.
+However, in this case, the preference oracle may have difficulty finding the better policy from comparing trajectories with a finite batch size $D$.
+Define the (preference) {\em deviation} function as follows: